 As we VIP guests we were able to go to the stables for a meet and greet with the stars of the shows (the horses).
 You could take non-flash photos, but you weren’t allowed to feed or pet the horses.
 With a hundred or so people going to the stables all that activity would be pretty overwhelming, so the no- pet/no-food rule is understandable.
 Some of the trainers were there braiding the horses’ manes (the horses had prettier braids than I’ve ever had).
 I know nothing about horses or horse breeds, but if you’re into that kind of thing, then the VIP tickets with the stable tour would be well worth it.

 The show was a bit far from where I live, but there isn’t much else I can find at fault with Odysseo.
 VIP tickets are about $200, the lowest price seats are $39 plus tax.
 For two hours of entertainment, this is a great deal.
 If Odysseo is coming to a city near you, I’d highly recommend getting tickets.

 I was provided two complimentary VIP tickets and a program for my friend and me to see Odysseo on opening night in Edmonton.
 All opinions about my experience with Odysseo are my own.
 Photos in this post are courtesy of Odysseo by Cavalia.

-This show has now ended in Edmonton.
-To see where Odysseo by Cavalia is playing next, please visit their website.
+This show has ended in Edmonton.
+To see where Odysseo by Cavalia is playing next, visit their website.